-Tommy Dorsey's Raleigh - Kool program dropped off last Wednesday (20), after three years, with a well-balanced, all-request program including some of the band's best arrangements, past and present.
-Band itself came over swell, reflecting more than its usual amount of punch and enthusiasm because of the excellence of the numbers selected.
+Tommy Dorsey's Raleigh-Kool program dropped off last Wednesday (20) after three years, with a wellbalanced, all-request program including some of the band's best arrangements, past and present.
+Band itself came over swell, reflecting more than its usual punch and enthusiasm because of the excellence of the numbers selected.
 Standout was Deane Kincaide's scoring of Victor Herbert's 'March of the Toys.' with Sy Oliver's arrangement of 'Truckin,' one of the 'Marie' cycle with vocal background by the band, following close.
-Jack Leonard slipped in clicks on 'You Taught Me to Love Again' and 'Old Folks' and Edythe Wright did 'You're a Sweetheart' and 'All Those in Favor Say Aye.
-Dorsey's trombone breaks in 'Toys' and 'Once In a While" were "sompin."
-84
+Jack Leonard slipped in clicks on 'You Taught Me to Love Again' and 'Old Folks' and band, following close.
+Jack Leonard slipped in clicks on 'You Taught Me to Love Again' and 'Old Folks' and Edythe Wright did 'You're a Sweetheart' and 'All Those in Favor Say Aye.\ Dorsey's trombone breaks in 'Toys' and 'Once In a While" were "stomping."